 Are you a musician, aspiring musician, or just sick of hearing your kids practice the trombone to get their mandatory practice minutes in?
-Albeit, that last example was just me growing up.
-Nonetheless, there is value to be found in having a dedicated music room.
-Here is a quick rundown of things you should consider for converting a room for this purpose.
+Check out this guide on how to make a music room and how to make the most of your music room storage.

 This is a no brainer step, or at least it should be.
 It’s a music room, not a sit around quietly and gaze out the window room.
 It is going to be loud in here, and you’ll want that to not spread to the rest of the house at all hours, if not for yourself then for your neighbors.
 There are a few simple, and a few far less simple things that you’ll want to do if you want a truly sound proofed room.

 Sound is an oddly destructive force, the reverberations of the waves hitting walls and shelves will shake them.
 Because of the vibrations, your shelves might collapse.
 Get some sturdy shelves, place delicate items on lower shelves, and ensure the shelves are deep enough.
 You’ll want music room storage that can stand up to your power chords.

 Make sure that you have a space that can be adapted into a music room.
 What I mean here, is that you have the space for it, which probably means putting some things in storage or donating your things.
 Go with what you think will best suit your current lifestyle, might turn out that you need that sofa that was in the room or maybe it’s old and you wanted to get a new one anyway.

 ADD ROOM DIVIDERS

 Having single-purpose rooms is often a hard sell if you share space with a significant other.
 This is only made worse if they don’t share your musical inclinations.
 One good solution for this is a room divider.
 A room divider can be made of shelving like this one from Ikea.
 Or, if you have the money to hire a contractor you can create sturdy enough wall space.
 Shelving and wall space are so critical when it comes to music room storage.